Home » Main » Fast Release Card Reader Network Protocol

-Fast Release Card Reader Network Protocol
+Fast Release Card Reader Terminal Network Protocol

-Fast Release is a cost-effective print release (pull printing and follow-me) solution that leverages commodity off-the-shelf card readers available from multiple manufacturers.
-The Fast Release card readers are connected to the network (not the printer) allowing them to be used with any printer on the market.
-It's an ideal solution for any printers that do not support embedded applications.
+Fast Release is a cost-effective print release (Secure/Find-Me Printing) solution that leverages commodity off-the-shelf card readers available from multiple manufacturers.
+The Fast Release terminals are connected to the network (not the printer) allowing them to be used with any printer on the market.
+A USB card reader is connected to the the Fast Release Terminal and users use their proximity card to authenticate.
+PaperCut MF releases the users held print jobs to the printer associated with the Fast Release Terminal.

 See the secure print release and find-me printing page for more information.

-PaperCut MF currently has official support for the following network card readers:
+PaperCut MF currently has official support for the following network card readers.

 • Elatec TWN3 with the TCP Converter